-Mount Guiting Guiting
+5. Mount Guiting Guiting

 They say the virtues of a true mountaineer, patience and perseverance, are put to the test when climbing Mount Guiting Guiting.
-Conquering this mountain is one of the most challenging hikes in the Philippines.
+Conquering this famous mountain is one of the most challenging hikes in the Philippines.

-How to go to Mount Guiting Guiting?
+How to go to Mount Guiting-Guiting?

-From Metro Manila, get a bus ride to Batangas Pier, then take the ferry going to Ambulong Port in Magdiwang, Romblon.
+From Metro Manila, get a bus ride to Batangas Pier, then take the ferry to Ambulong Port in Magdiwang, Romblon.
 Proceed to the local Tourism Council to register and begin your adventure.
 Get the exact details here.

-Hiking in Mount Guiting Guiting is a major climb, and it rates 9 out of 9 in terms of difficulty.
+Hiking on Mount Guiting Guiting is a major climb, and it rates 9 out of 9 in terms of difficulty.
 The assault to the summit takes 10 to 13 hours to finish, and the number of days you would spend on the trail would be around 3.
 Mount Guiting Guiting has a trail class of 5, meaning hikers would be using free hands as a climbing method.

-Bodies of water like falls and lakes exist in the landscape of mount Apo.
-You must see the lake Akgo in your trails and crystal clear Lake Venado, a camping site in mount Apo.
+Bodies of water, like waterfalls and lakes, exist in the landscape of Mount Apo.
+You must see Lake Akgo on trails and crystal clear Lake Venado, a camping site in mount Apo.